-Genworth owns a campus facility in Richmond, Virginia, which previously served as its headquarters, consisting of approximately 450,000 square feet in four buildings, as well as one facility in Lynchburg, Virginia with approximately 210,000 square feet.
-Genworth has leased and is currently renovating a 174,000 square foot facility in Richmond, Virginia for use as its new headquarters office.
-Genworth has leased 89,000 square feet of office space in Richmond, Virginia to use as its interim headquarters until the new space is ready.
-In addition, Genworth leases 11,000 square feet in Lynchburg, Virginia, and another 61,000 square feet of office space in four locations throughout the United States.
-One of Genworth's international subsidiaries leases office space in Mexico.
-Enact Holdings leases its headquarters facility in Raleigh, North Carolina, which consists of approximately 130,000 square feet, and also leases one other office space of approximately 2,000 square feet in Washington, D.C.
+Genworth leases a newly renovated 174,000 square foot facility for use as its headquarters in Richmond, Virginia and owns one facility in Lynchburg, Virginia with approximately 210,000 square feet, both of which are used by our Long-Term Care Insurance and Life and Annuities segments.
+In addition, Genworth leases 11,000 square feet in Lynchburg, Virginia, and another 170,000 square feet of office space in five locations throughout the United States.
+One of Genworth's international subsidiaries leases approximately 4,000 square feet of office space in Mexico.
+Enact Holdings leases its headquarters facility in Raleigh, North Carolina, which consists of approximately 130,000 square feet, and leases one other office space of approximately 2,000 square feet in Washington, D.C.